SELab-2/OSOC-3/files/use_cases.md

 The current user (a coach) has created an account and is approved by an admin.

-The student has received positive reviews from coaches
+The coach is assigned to the project they want to add the student to.

 ### Postconditions